Darktron/piccminer/README.md

 # Orange Pi 5, B, & Plus
 CCminer on Orange Pi 5, 5B, &amp; Plus with Overclock and tweaks.

+This is an installation script integrated with optimized ccminer for cortex-a76 & cortex-a55 compiled in clang 18.

+This script has been tested to work in `Orangepi5b_1.0.2_ubuntu_jammy_server_linux5.10.110.img` firmware.

+Here is a list of features done by the installation script:
+- Installs ccminer and dependencies.
+- Makes a "oc.sh & oc.service" for easy overclocking on boot.
+- Makes the ccminer start on boot via crontab.
+- Lastly integrates a modified kernel file for a slight overvoltage (ONLY Orange Pi 5B Model).

 1. Run installer with:
 ```
 curl -o- -k https://raw.githubusercontent.com/Darktron/piccminer/main/install.sh | bash && cd ~/piccminer